rvalenzuelar/personal-site/content/project/saladelluvias/index.md

 # slides: example
 ---

+Usually rainfall variability is explored and visualized as time series and using lines as the graphic representation.
+Saladelluvias aims to provide a visual exploration of rainfall amounts in a different way, by applying a heatmap with the vertical axis deploying months and horizontal axis deploying years.

-Access to the site: [sala de lluvias](http://saladelluvias.uoh.cl/)
+Access to the site: [sala de lluvias](http://saladelluvias.cr2.cl/)